Zatch Bell!: Manga

 The Mamodo of focus is Zatch Bell, who was discovered unconscious at a forest in England by Professor Seitaro Takamine.
-Seitaro sends Zatch over to his son Kiyo Takamine, an intelligent 14-year-old living with his mother in the fictional city of Mochinoki, Japan, in hopes of uncovering Zatch's past that he has no memory of.
+Seitaro sends Zatch over to his son Kiyo Takamine, (Note: Known by his original Japanese name, Kiyomaro Takamine, in versions by Discotek Media.) an intelligent 14-year-old living with his mother in the fictional city of Mochinoki, Japan, in hopes of uncovering Zatch's past that he has no memory of.
 Kiyo becomes Zatch's preordained partner for the tournament.
 Over time, Zatch and Kiyo come across other Mamodo, especially Brago and his partner Sherry Belmont, who explain the ongoing Mamodo tournament.
 Zatch and Kiyo also discover that some Mamodo do not wish to fight or do so for the wrong reasons; namely Kolulu, who was forced to fight due to the nature of her spells.
 Seeing this, Zatch pledges to become a "kind king" and stop the battle from ever happening again.
 Zatch and Kiyo also find friendlier Mamodo and build up alliances with them and their human partners.
 Chief among them are Kanchomé with Italian movie star Parco Folgore, Tia with pop idol Megumi Oumi, Ponygon with German engineer Kafk Sunbeam (although the two do not find each other until later in the series), and Wonrei with teen Hongkonger girl Li-en.